ppy/osu-wiki/news/2020/2020-03-04-new-featured-artist-venetian-snares.md

 It is no surprise that an artist so focused on rhythmic layering would find his work embraced by osu! mappers, especially with our vaunted history of tracks from the likes of *goreshit* and others.

-We're proud to welcome **Venetian Snares** aboard with a cursory selection of **8** tracks from across his entire body of work, encompassing the broad selection of beatmaps made by mappers like [fergas](https://osu.ppy.sh/users/3144542) and [Blue Dragon](https://osu.ppy.sh/users/19048) (now Mismagius).
+We're proud to welcome **Venetian Snares** aboard with a cursory selection of **8** tracks from across his entire body of work, encompassing the broad selection of beatmaps made by mappers like ::fergas::{ user-id=3144542 } and [Blue Dragon](https://osu.ppy.sh/users/19048) (now Mismagius).

 Check out a sample below: